|

 Judge: Odd name.
 Proceed.

 Procurator: Dramatic author.
-Writer of one or two West End successes.
+Writer of one

 Judge: West End?